sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

     **Note:** The preceding configuration adds a new `custom_services:` section to the manifests_usermods.yml file.
 If this section already exists, you must manually add all the unique lines shown above for `custom_services:` to the existing section, and then remove the new `custom_services:` section that is added.

-2. Provide the `--generate-manifests-only` argument and the previous build's deployment type to the build script.
-For example, `./build.sh --generate-manifests-only --type full`.
+1. Execute the build script with the `--generate-manifests-only` argument and the deployment type of the previous build.

+   Here is an example of executing the script with the `--type full` deployment type.

+   `./build.sh --generate-manifests-only --type full`.

-3. New manifests will be generated in builds/full/manifests/ or builds/multiple/manifests/, depending on your deployment type.
+   Depending on your deployment type, teh new manifests will be generated in the builds/full/manifests/ or builds/multiple/manifests/ directory.

 **Note:** The symbolic link for builds/full or builds/multiple will point to the most recent timestamped build directory, such as